 HOMETOWN ENTERTAINMENT: Tony-Award winning musical “Fun Home” playing at Mill Mountain Theatre

-Show is based on the memoir by LGBTQ cartoonist Allison Bechdel
+Show is based on the memoir by LGBTQ cartoonist Alison Bechdel

-Palmer plays the adult version of the main character, Allison Bechdel.
+Palmer plays the adult version of the main character, Alison Bechdel.

 “Mill Mountain is so special.
 I mean, New York is obviously amazing, and there’s so much theatre there, which is amazing.
 But it does feel good to come to a smaller place and feel like the theatre we’re doing is really making an impact,” says Palmer.

 The impact they’re hoping to make this time is helping families start important conversations about sexuality and identity.

 The Tony Award-winning musical, “Fun Home” is based on the life of Bechdel.